 We have visited this trampoline park many times.
-In my opinion it is one of the best trampoline parks in Chester.
+In my opinion it is one of the best trampoline park in Chester.
 It really has the wow factor.
-So much so that my 11 year old recently celebrated her birthday here which I will detail below.
+So much so that my 11 year old recently had a birthday party in Flip Out Chester which I will detail below.

 I wanted to write a blog post about our experience at this trampoline park because it can be a little overwhelming at first especially if you are visiting alone with multiple children.
 Also when visiting somewhere new I like to know details like, Can you see you children from the cafe?
 Is it suitable for toddlers?
 Can you eat there?
 What is the food like?

 If you are visiting Flip Out Chester I would recommend that you book your tickets online prior to arriving just to avoid any disappointment.
 The Flip Out sessions are in one hour blocks.
 From experience I have I found that a 1 hour session isn’t long another but a 2 hour session is more than enough.
 You also need to wear trampoline socks which you can buy at reception (remember to take these home with you for future visits)

 Prior to your visit you need to complete a waiver form, this can be done online.
 You also need to watch a safety video online before your visit.

 What to expect when visiting Flip Out Chester

 The trampoline arena in Flip Out Chester is wow.
 It is huge and dark with loud music playing.
 There were many many trampolines and lots of different themed areas and activities.
 Including total wipeout, ninja warrior, adult stunt box zone, kids stunt box zone, dodgeball, slides and a soft play.

 There is an under 7’s zone for younger children which is great and big enough for them to play.
 Perfect for 2 and 3 years old to have a good play without the worry of older children getting in their way.